epomatti/azure-appservice-servicemanaged-authentication/README.md

 > **⚠️ As of the creation of this code, the Terraform Azurerm provider has issues related to the authentication feature.
 Check [this issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/20913) to apply the appropriate fixes or to follow-up on the solution.**

+## Local Development

+Create an application registration.
+No secrets are required for this demonstration.

+Add a redirect URL of type Web for `http://localhost:5269`.

+Add the environment variables:

 ## References